Related reading

 Bowral in particular has gardens that have been cultivated for generations.
 Stumps in established garden beds need careful grinding to avoid damaging surrounding plants, irrigation systems, and garden edging.
 The operator adjusts approach and equipment to protect what is around the stump, not just remove the stump itself.

-Heritage-listed properties may have specific conditions attached to tree management.
-If your property is heritage-listed under Wingecarribee Shire Council, check whether any conditions relate to trees or garden elements before booking removal work.
+Heritage listed properties may have specific conditions attached to tree management.
+If your property is heritage listed under Wingecarribee Shire Council, check whether any conditions relate to trees or garden elements before booking removal work.

 Basalt Soils